gaehlerm/SoftwareEngineering/README.md

 A well-known example of interface segregation is the standard library in C++.
 All the functionality is defined inside the `std::` namespace (`std::` a namespace, not a class!), but the whole library is split up into many different files.
 Importing the entire standard library solely for the sake of using a small portion of it would significantly increase compilation times tremendously.

 Another common example is defining an enum inside a class, while other parts of the code might also need access to this enum.
 This section of the code needs to import the entire class that contains the enum, even though it only requires this simple enum and nothing else.
 This code imports more modules than necessary.
-The solution is quite simple.
-One can simply extract the enum from the class and make it standalone.
-Then it fulfills the ISP.

 ```py
 # inside ImportantStuff.py